inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 **It helps to strategically pause projects.** I know they _said_ the project is super urgent, but what if _today_ you just **do some research and open up discussions** about possible solutions and their **repercussions**?

 I've learnt this helps the project a lot. **In my experience, giving a project time creates space for good decisions to be made.
-It's always great, when good decisions are made _at the start of a project_, instead of after some code already needs to be reverted.**
+It's always great when good decisions are made _at the start of a project_, instead of after some code already needs to be reverted.**

 Generally, there is also other stuff to work on, so it's not like you are sitting, waiting and watching the paint dry during the pause.

-## Next

-⏭️ To be continued...